Summary

 # Expected output: 10.x.x

 apt.
-The apt repositories often have outdated versions, and nvm lets you easily switch between versions if a project requires a specific one.
-You can also install multiple versions side by side: nvm install 18, nvm install 20, nvm use 20.
+The apt repositories frequently provide outdated versions, and nvm permits straightforward switching between versions when a project requires a specific one.
+Multiple versions can be installed concurrently: nvm install 18, nvm install 20, nvm use 20.

 Alternative: Install via NodeSource (Less Recommended)

-If you prefer not to use nvm, you can install Node.js directly from the NodeSource repository:
+If nvm is not preferred, Node.js can be installed directly from the NodeSource repository:

 # Add NodeSource repository for Node.js 22.x